Alexander-Barth/NCDatasets.jl/docs/src/tutorials.md

 title("$(ncvar.attrib["long_name"]) $time")
 ```

-Alternatively, one can also define the files `.netrc` and `.ncrc` in the your home directory as explained for the NASA EarthData example which allows you to manage your passwords in a central configuration file and reduce the risk to accidentally share your credentials.
+Alternatively, one can also create the files `.netrc` and `.ncrc` in the your home directory with your credentials as explained for the NASA EarthData example which allows you to manage your passwords in a central configuration file and reduce the risk to accidentally share your credentials.

 ![example_SST_CMEMS.png](assets/example_SST_CMEMS.png)

-# NASA EarthData
+## Data from NASA EarthData

 This example shows show to download data via OPeNDAP from the [NASA EarthData](https://www.earthdata.nasa.gov/)